Hume Startup Grant Program now liveApplication

 Voice-to-voice models will allow billions more people to use state-of-the-art technology with seamless communication.
 Within a decade, our current interfaces may feel as outdated as command-line interfaces in a GUI world.

-Comparing EVI 2 and GPT-4o-voice
+Comparing EVI 2 and GPT-4o voice

 Similarities

-EVI 2 and GPT-4o-voice have many capabilities in common.
+EVI 2 and GPT-4o voice have many capabilities in common.
 Both are multimodal language models that can process both audio and language and output both voice and language.
 As a result, they can both converse rapidly and fluently with users with sub-second response times, understand a user’s tone of voice, generate any tone of voice, and even respond to some more niche requests like changing their speaking rate or rapping.
 Voice-to-voice models overcome the inherent limitations of traditional stitched-together systems that rely on separate steps for transcription, language modeling, and text-to-speech.

 Differences

 EVI 2 is trained to maintain compelling personalities.
 Hume’s speech-language model is trained to maintain characters and personalities that are fun and interesting to interact with.
-On the other hand, GPT-4o-voice is currently restricted to a small set of prototypical “AI assistant” personalities.
+On the other hand, GPT-4o voice is currently restricted to a small set of prototypical “AI assistant” personalities.

 EVI 2 can be used with any LLM.
 While EVI 2 generates its own language, it is designed to be flexible and interoperable with other LLMs.
 This includes supplemental LLMs from OpenAI, Anthropic, Google, Meta, or any other provider.
-It also enables custom language options, allowing developers to bring their own LLMs or generate fixed responses.
+It also enables custom language models, allowing developers to bring their own LLMs or generate fixed responses.
 This flexibility enables developers to leverage the strengths of different LLMs while still benefiting from EVI's voice and empathic AI capabilities.
-In contrast, GPT-4o-voice is tightly integrated with OpenAI's ecosystem.
-Assuming ChatGPT voice is made available as an API, it would still only be well-suited for applications where GPT-4o’s responses are consistently preferred over other LLMs like Gemini or Claude.
+In contrast, the Realtime API is tightly integrated with OpenAI's ecosystem.
+It cannot be used with non-OpenAI models.
+Thus, it is only well-suited for applications where GPT-4o’s responses are preferred over other LLMs like Gemini or Claude.

 The use cases for EVI 2